incomestore/WP-Pinterest-Pin-It-Button/pinterest-pin-it-button/README.txt

 Your theme must implement **wp_footer()** in the footer.php file, otherwise JavaScript will not load correctly.
 You can test if this is the issue by switching to a WordPress stock theme such as twenty-twelve temporarily.

 [Full FAQ maintained here &raquo;](http://pinterestplugin.com/pin-it-button-faq)

+CSS styling and shortcode help available within the plugin admin.

 == Screenshots ==